Lake George New York

 Still Protecting

-Part of their duties is to protect the other spirits here by draining batteries of cameras and the recording devices of paranormal investigators who are suspiciously regarded as intruders.
+Part of their assignment as spectral protectors is to protect the other spirits here by draining the batteries on cameras and recording devices of paranormal investigators, who are suspiciously regarded as intruders.

 They follow suspicious visitors around as unseen presences, to let the living know they are watching them: using cold spots, standing close so they will be noticed, and letting the living hear their footsteps.